dseeni/dotfiles-1/README.md

 ```
 You will need to logout and log back in for this to take effect.

-On linux, weird things happen if you set fish as the default shell, so instead we set fish as the default command for tmux.
+On linux, weird things happen if you set fish as the default shell, so instead [we have set fish][./.tmux-linux.conf] as the default command for tmux.
 You can also set fish as the defalt command to run in your terminal emulator, for if you are not using tmux.

 - Ensure you have flake8 (for ale python linting) and python-language-server (autocompletion) installed
 ```
 sudo pip install flake8 python-language-server
 ```

-- Ensure you have the python3 neovim interface installed
+- Ensure you have the python3 neovim interface installed, if you want to use neovim
 ```
 pip3 install neovim
 ```